Best beauty deals at Amazon right now: From CeraVe to ghd

 The two-in-one ghd duet style launched around this time last year, impressing many beauty buffs, including Lucy Partington.
 Reviewing the tool for us here at IndyBest, Lucy shared that as somebody who "never quite nailed a professional blow-drying technique", instead using a hairdryer to rough dry and then following with straighteners, she found that "this tool really does replace the need for both”.
 So, a small yet mighty saving of 16 per cent is sure not to go unnoticed.

 The Elemis pro-collagen cleansing balm is a favourite find for many a beauty buff, so, it makes sense that the eye mask is also pretty popular.
 Watermelon snow algae, hyaluronic acid and padina pavonica work together to brighten dark circles and help reduce fine lines to make you look a little more awake.
-Right now, there’s a saving of 44 per cent, so it could be the best time to try.
+Right now, there’s a saving of 15 per cent, so it could be a good time to try.

 Taking the top spot in our review of the best whitening toothpaste, our tester noted a difference in colour in about two weeks, with their teeth looking “at least a shade (if not two) whiter”.
 What really impressed them though was the “polishing capabilities”, which “were not just able to make our teeth whiter overall, but also removed stains that had built up in an area of crowding on our lower teeth that other toothpastes had never been able to shift”.